kristjanr/wise-cs/scraped-data/sections/04-wise-card/subsections/03-problems-using-your-card/articles/11-i-have-a-pre-authorised-transaction/content.md

+# Problems using your card
-# I have a pre-authorised transaction
+## I have a pre-authorised transaction
 Businesses like hotels, gas stations, or car rental companies may charge a pre-authorisation.
 This acts like a reservation that will change to the correct amount once the business knows how much you’re actually going to spend.

 **Here’s an example:**